zlintz/rabbot/ACKNOWLEDGEMENTS.md

 ## Special Thanks To

-Several folks have contributed time, effort, ideas or small PRs to this project.
+Several folks have contributed time, effort, ideas or small PRs to the legacy of this project.
 It would not be what it is without them!

  * [Ryan Niemeyer](http://knockmeout.net)
  * [Nathan Graves](https://github.com/woolite64)